 Niacinamide for Body Skin: Everything You Need to Know

-For Pakistani skin especially, niacinamide addresses some of the most common concerns head-on: sun-induced hyperpigmentation, friction-related dark spots, dehydration from heat, and a compromised skin barrier from over-exfoliation or harsh soaps.
-This guide covers everything — what niacinamide actually does, why it works so well on the body, how to use it, and what to combine it with.
+For Pakistani skin especially, niacinamide addresses some of the most common concerns head-on: sun-induced hyperpigmentation, friction-related dark spots, dehydration from heat and A/C environments, and a compromised skin barrier from harsh soaps and hard water.
+This guide covers everything — what niacinamide actually does, why it works on the body, how to use it, and what to pair it with for maximum results.

 What Is Niacinamide?